 At any time of the day, a customer's solar system may produce more or less electricity than they need for their home or business.
 When the system's production exceeds the customer demand, the excess energy generation automatically goes through the electric meter into the utility grid, running the meter backward to credit the customer account.
 At other times of the day, the customer's electric demand may be higher than the renewable energy system is producing, and the customer relies on additional power needs from the utility.
 Switching between the solar system's power and the utility grid power is instantaneous-customers never notice any interruption in the flow of power.

 NEM is your gateway to optimizing the rate of return on your solar investment.

 - Credits customer accounts at full retail rates.

 - Accurately captures energy generated and consumed, providing customers with annual performance data.

-The current NEM agreement is anticipated to reach its cap by June, 2016.
-Utilities have proposed that the new NEM policy, NEM 2.0, will only pay 10¢ for every w produced but he homeowner, selling the energy back to the homeowner at retail rates, which could be as much as 40¢ watt.
+The current NEM agreement is anticipated to reach its cap by June 2016.
+Utilities have proposed that the new NEM policy, NEM 2.0, will only pay 10¢ for every watt produced but the homeowner, selling the energy back to the homeowner at retail rates, which could be as much as 40¢ watt.